acss-io/atomizer/docs/thinking-in-atomic.md

 #namespace .nav_link {}        /* 0,1,1,0 */
 ```

-are easier to maintain than styles like these:
+Are easier to maintain than styles like these:

 ```css
 .myBox {}                      /* 0,0,1,0 */